Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity

-The development of a frame based approach for determining the symmetries of a spacetime has been explored \cite{chinea1988symmetries, estabrook1996moving, papadopoulos2012locally}.
-A possible complication arises due to the possible existence of a non-trivial linear isotropy group: a Lie group of Lorentz frame transformations keeping the associated tensors of the geometry invariant.
-If a given spacetime has a non-trivial linear isotropy group, determining the group of symmetries requires solving a set of inhomogeneous differential equations (DEs) \cite{olver1995equivalence}:

-where ${\bf h}^a$ is the orthonormal coframe basis, $\lambda^a_{~b}$ is a Lie algebra generator of Lorentz transformations and ${\omega}^a_{~bc}$ are the spin-connection components.
-In ref. \cite{MCH}, the authors introduced a new approach to determine the symmetries of any geometry based on an independent frame and connection admitting the torsion and the curvature tensors as geometric objects.
-In these theories, the connection is an independent object and any geometry with a null non-metricity and curvature tensors is called a {\it teleparallel geometry}.
-The approach relies on the existence of a particular class of invariantly defined frames known as symmetry frames, which facilitates the solving of DEs arising from eqn \eqref{Intro2}, by fixing the $\lambda^a_{~b}$ as an invariant.
-This assumes an orthonormal frame of gauge metric $g_{ab} = diag[-1,1,1,1]$.
+The frame based approach development for determining the spacetime symmetries has been explored \cite{chinea1988symmetries, estabrook1996moving, papadopoulos2012locally}.
+A possible complication arises from the possibility of non-trivial linear isotropy group: a Lie group of Lorentz frame transformations keeping the associated tensors of the geometry invariant.
+A new approach was introduced for symmetry determination of any geometry based on an independent frame and spin-connection admitting the torsion and curvature tensors as geometric objects \cite{MCH}.
+In this case, the spin-connection is an independent object and any geometry with a zero curvature and a zero non-metricity tensors is defined as a {\it teleparallel geometry}.
+The approach is based on the existence of a particular class of invariantly defined symmetry frames.
+For a non-trivial linear isotropy group, the symmetry determination needs to define a set of inhomogeneous differential equations (DEs) for coframes and spin-connection in an orthonormal gauge $g_{ab} = diag[-1,1,1,1]$.